kroma-network/kroma-specs/specs/validator-system-v2/overview.md

 ### Priority Validator Selection

-The probability of a validator being selected as a priority validator who has priority for the next output submission is proportional to the amount of tokens delegated to the validator.
+The probability of a validator being selected as a validator who has priority for the next output submission is proportional to the amount of tokens delegated to the validator.
 The amount of delegated tokens includes both the amount of tokens staked by themselves and the amount of tokens delegated by KRO delegators, as well as the amount of tokens contained in KGH delegated by KGH delegators.